Welcome at RacingNews365

 He added: "They knew but not from me.
 I didn't tell them.
 So a bit of a strange one there."

-In making his competitive debut, Barnard became the youngest Formula E driver in the history of the all-electric series.
+In making his competitive debut, Barnard became the youngest FE driver in the history of the all-electric series.

-For most, making a debut at Monaco would result in a bag of nerves; however, the Monaco atmosphere did not add pressure onto the young driver's shoulders.
+For most, making a debut in Monaco would result in a bag of nerves; however, the incredible atmosphere did not add pressure onto the young driver's shoulders.

 "I mean, it's definitely something special to say that I made my FE debut in Monaco, I don't think the atmosphere really added any pressure or any kind of negative effect.

-"I guess it's quite nice that I was racing during Monaco.
-But I don't really think of it as extra pressure or anything like that.
-It's still a circuit in a car.
-So I say it more of a simple way."
+"I guess it's quite nice that I was racing during Monaco, but I don't really think of it as extra pressure or anything like that.
+It's still a circuit in a car, so I see it more in a simple way."

 © Simon Galloway